NexiloDev/jakecogs/README.md

 ### ArmaEvents
 #### Overview
-`ArmaEvents` connects an **Arma Reforger** server (think DayZ Reforged) to Discord via the Server Admin Tools Events API.
+`ArmaEvents` connects an **Arma Reforger** server to Discord via the Server Admin Tools Events API.
+We use it for a DayZ game-mode, but its usable with any setup.
 It posts real-time updates for player joins, kills (player or zombie), and FPS drops.

 #### Features
 - **Event Posts**: Styled updates like “🧍 **[Arma] Jake** has rejoined the fight for survival!” or “🧟 **[Arma] Jake** got mauled by a zombie! 💀”.